samitha9125/take-home/README.md

 2. Display list of job posts
 3. Call the mocked API to get the list of job posts

+## Assumptions Made

+1. All item objects follow the same schema (i.e: No missing attributes) as in the initial object of the data.json.
+2. Duplications of companies in the same category are intentional.
+So did not merge them to a single company entry.
+3. Some of the icons returns from the API (json-server) are not accessible and did not use a default image.
+Image url returns "NoSuchKey" error.
+4. Kept the card height as fixed as per the design.
+So, content will be scrollable if it exceeds the height.
+5. Only companies were sorted in ascending order.
+Did not sort industries.
+6. Cards are in a grid format with responsive design.
+[Tested on iPhone 5SE/XR/14 Pro Max, iPad Air, iPad Pro, Desktop]
+7. Did not remove companies with no job posts.
+8. Font `Source Sans Pro` was added using a library because it was not available in the Google fonts.

 ## How to run the application

 To run the application, follow the steps below: